Experts-replaced-by-LLMs/llm_political_analysis/README.md

 ## Documentation

-This package currently supports OpenAI and Claude models.
-To use them requires that you have API keys for them, and they are stored in environment variables called, OPENAI_API_KEY and ANTHROPIC_API_KEY respectively.
+This package currently supports OpenAI, Claude and Gemini models.
+To use them requires that you have API keys for them, and they are stored in environment variables called, OPENAI_API_KEY, ANTHROPIC_API_KEY and GOOGLE_API_KEY respectively.
 For more details see:

 [langchain-anthropic documentation](https://python.langchain.com/v0.2/docs/integrations/chat/anthropic/)

 [langchain-openai documentation](https://python.langchain.com/v0.2/docs/integrations/chat/openai/)

+### Google translate API

+The "translate" functions are based on Google Translate API v3, which does not support API KEY authentication: [Authenticate to Cloud Translation.](https://cloud.google.com/translate/docs/authentication)

+To use the translation function, credential needs to be configured using [gcloud](https://cloud.google.com/translate/docs/authentication#client-libs).

 For detailed instructions on how to use llm_political_analysis, please refer to the [documentation](https://github.com/tvashtar/llm_political_analysis/wiki).